Khashiev/Java7/README.md

 </form>
 ```

-- @HtmlForm and @HtmlInput annotations shall only be available during compilation.
+- @HtmlForm and @HtmlInput annotations are only available during compilation.
-- Project structure is at the developer's discretion.
+- The project structure is at the discretion of the developer.
-- To handle annotations correctly, we recommend to use special settings of maven-compiler-plugin and auto-service dependency on com.google.auto.service.
+- To handle annotations correctly, we recommend using special settings of maven-compiler-plugin and auto-service dependency on com.google.auto.service.

 # Chapter V
 ### Exercise 02 – ORM